ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 # tcga-wgs-kraken-microbial-quant

-A Kraken2-based pipeline for classifying and quantifying microbial reads from GDC TCGA WGS data.
+A Kraken2 + Bracken based pipeline for classifying and quantifying microbial reads from GDC TCGA WGS data.
 Supports Kraken2 and KrakenUniq for read classification.
 Includes the option to do a second pass Kraken2 protein translated search of the unclassified reads from the Kraken2 first pass